MicrosoftDocs/win32/desktop-src/shell/schema-library-searchconnectordescription.md

 # searchConnectorDescription Element (Library Schema)

-The <searchConnectorDescription&gt; element is the top level container element of a search connector definition.
-The <searchConnectorDescription&gt; element is an extension of the <searchConnectorDescriptionType&gt; element type associated with Windows Federated Search connectors; however, you cannot include search connectors for Windows Federated Search or protocol handlers in a library.
+The <searchConnectorDescription> element is the top level container element of a search connector definition.
+The <searchConnectorDescription> element is an extension of the <searchConnectorDescriptionType> element type associated with Windows Federated Search connectors; however, you cannot include search connectors for Windows Federated Search or protocol handlers in a library.

 ## Syntax